 - Made in the USA

 About: Perhaps unsurprisingly, most dogs love the celebrity-chef-inspired Nutrish Real Chicken & Veggies Recipe.
-This food is also comprised of fairly healthy ingredients and available at a very reasonable price.
+But this food doesn’t just taste great, it also provides a great combination of fairly healthy ingredients and a very reasonable price tag.
+This makes it perfect for picky-pooch owners on a budget.

 Rachael Ray Nutrish